 Mayra's passions include making a difference for victims of crime, and having the opportunity to work with other community partners to co-advocate.
 She's dedicated to working with victims of all backgrounds, and the positive impacts on others from social service work are a big driver for her.

-Mayra's interests outside of work are being able to do things with her family like hiking, traveling, family dinners, family movies, etc. She enjoys watching her husband do his job and go on ride-along dates.
-Her other hobbies are crafting and decorating.
+Mayra's interests outside of work are being able to do things with her family like hiking, traveling, family dinners, family movies, etc. Her other hobbies are crafting and decorating.
 Making pretty things is one thing Mayra appreciates getting into during her downtime.
 She loves the sunshine most of all while savoring the outdoors.

 As SafeSpace's Development Director, Kelly is responsible for raising money for our organization's needs.
-She's also taken on the role of managing our social media and outreach efforts, as well as working with the kids and families when they visit SafeSpace for an assessment.
+She's also taken on the role of managing our social media and outreach efforts.

 Kelly worked in marketing, advertising and sales, before founding Bite Me!
 Cookie company, with her sister, Casey.